usfm-bible/tcdocs/proposals/2023/u23003_biblical_references.md

 \v 2 Hello\f + \cat rephrase\cat*\fr 1:2\ft A greeting\f* everyone
 ```

 One might think that the category may be referenced as `1:2!f!cat`.
 This makes sense in USFM markup terms, with the cat marker inside the footnote.
-But the underlying data model is USX and in USX the cat becomes a category attribute.
+But the underlying data model is closest to USX and in USX the cat becomes a category attribute.
 This means that cat is not the correct reference.
 Instead it is `1:2!f!category`.
 Also `greeting` is still the 3rd word and not the 4th in the footnote.
 In addition, since we are working with a USX based model, the caller is accessed as an attribute as in `1:2!f!caller`.
 Verse numbers are also `2:1!number` for example.

+Attribute names are not referenceable since you need to include the attribute name in the reference to reference the name, which seems rather circular and redundant.

 ## Paragraphs